 founder Florentine Sack is a freelance architect, theorist and author.

-Recently she has been associate curator, editor and moderator at Make City Festival 2018, Berlin, Germany’s biggest trans-sectoral festival for architecture and urban alternatives.
-She has been lecturer at diverse Universities in Europe, including a guest professorship at UdK Berlin, 2009.
+She has been curator, editor and moderator at Make City Festival 2018, Berlin, Germany’s biggest trans-sectoral festival for architecture and urban alternatives and lecturer at diverse Universities in Europe, including a guest professorship at UdK Berlin, 2009.
 Her research has been published in books and magazines and public talks at international events like Venice Architecture Biennale 2012.